chris-mignon/BMI-Tracker-/Practices.md

 NB: becasue of locations the location was not able to be displayed ie we are in china and google maps dont work

-## Class Practice No.5 User Interaction clicable Images
+## Class Practice No.5 User Interaction clickable Images
 > In this Class practive we learned the following:
 >- Create a new Android Studio project for a mock dessert-ordering app that uses images as interactive elements.
 >- Set onClick() handlers for the images to display different Toast messages.